 The Pure Clean robot vacuum is sold at the lowest price point, for robot vacuums, that I have seen to date.
-Priced at $99.99, this vacuum offers a decent value with respect to the performance.
+Priced in the low tier, this vacuum offers a decent value with respect to the performance.
 Keep in mind, this robot vacuum is designed for hard floor surface types and low carpet, therefore, limited performance on higher pile carpet should be expected.

 Would I recommend this vacuum over a more expensive option that handles carpeted surfaces better?
-Probably not, unless you are restricted by a budget of $100 or less.The Ecovacs Deebot N79 is only $200 and performed much better during our cleaning tests.
+Probably not, unless you are restricted by a tight budget.The Ecovacs Deebot N79 is a little price jump and performed much better during our cleaning tests.

 With regards to warranty and returns, Pure Clean is in line with most other robot vacuums.
 Included with your purchase is a one year warranty and a 30-day return policy, via Amazon.